kragen/derctuo/veskeno-outline.md

 that the comment was heard, “I feel like this is designing a weapon or something.”

-A Galaxy A10 (30 million sold in 02019) has 2 GiB of RAM and eight Cortex-A cores running at 1.35 to 1.6 GHz, capable in all of perhaps 20 billion 64-bit multiply-accumulate operations per second, plus a Mali-G71 MP2 GPU, which I think is about 50 gigaflops on two cores.
-A 1980s video-game might have 1 MiB of RAM and execute a million 16-bit multiply-accumulates per second.
-So the performance overhead budget here is about a factor of 2048 in space and a factor of some 131072 in time, though of course greater speed and less overhead would be desirable, since it would make much more elaborate computations reproducible.
-Typical straightforward low-level virtual machines can achieve time overhead factors of 3–20 and space overhead of 1.1–4, but we don’t have to come close to that.

 ****

 † Conventionally these results are stated for batch-mode algorithms